 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

-There were about 48,700 jobs for Aquacultural Worker Supervisor in 2016 (in the United States).
+In the United States, there were 48,700 jobs for Aquacultural Worker Supervisor in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Aquacultural Worker Supervisor by 2026.
-There will be an estimated 6,500 positions for Aquacultural Worker Supervisor per year.
+The BLS estimates 6,500 yearly job openings in this field.

 The states with the most job growth for Aquacultural Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.

 Aquacultural Worker Supervisors make between $28,420 and $78,920 a year.

 Aquacultural Worker Supervisors who work in Minnesota, Alabama, or Iowa, make the highest salaries.

 How much do Aquacultural Worker Supervisors make in each U.S. state?